 The Department for Levelling Up, Housing and Communities’ quarterly homeless statistics released today (25 July) show record numbers of households and children are now living in temporary accommodation.

 The number of households initially assessed as homeless or threatened with homelessness has increased by 5.7 per cent since last quarter - an increase of 11.5 per cent since last year.
 Households with children owed a relief duty increased 12.1 per cent from last year to 11,250 households.

-The number of households living in temporary accommodation has also continued to climb steeply with 104,510 people sleeping in temporary accommodation on 31st March 2023, an increase of 10 per cent since last year, and up four per cent since last quarter.
+The number of households living in temporary accommodation has also continued to climb steeply with 104,510 households in temporary accommodation on 31 March 2023, an increase of 10 per cent since last year, and up four per cent since last quarter.
 Households living in B&B accommodation were up 37.4 per cent from last year and households with dependent children in B&Bs rose 131.2 per cent from the same date last year.

 Here are some of the key takeaways:

 - 41,950 households were initially assessed as currently homeless, up 10.7 per cent from the same quarter last year.
 This is the highest number of people recorded as currently homeless in a single quarter since data collection began in 2018.